 Month 6: Capstone Project and Job Hunting

 Completed my MERN stack movie reviews application while simultaneously starting to apply for jobs.
-Updated my portfolio, practiced coding challenges, and prepared for technical interviews.
+Updated my portfolio, practised coding challenges, and prepared for technical interviews.
 Got noticed by an international software company before even finishing the bootcamp!

 Do You Need Coding Experience to Start a Bootcamp?